 I don’t ever recall my parent’s specifically sitting down with me to talk about the topic of personal finance.
 I do remember asking questions along the way when I was old enough and aware of money and the cost of things.
-Even thought we did not have a formal talk my parents did teach me about personal finance.
+Even though we did not have a formal talk my parents did teach me about personal finance.
 This is my parent’s financial story.

 He worked for the local water company and would take overtime when he could.
-Being in the plumbing trade he would take side job and install water services into home that had well water.
+Being in the plumbing trade he would take side job and install water services into a home that had well water.
 This was a family endeavor.
 My brothers and I were his crew.
-When I was very young I would assist by handing him tools or helping him measure cooper, etc., but as I got older I was helping digging holes, running copper, etc. My brothers and I would be paid after the job.
+When I was very young I would assist by handing him tools or helping him measure cooper, etc., but as I got older I was helping digging holes, running copper, etc. My brothers and I would be paid for the job.
 My dad always priced the job based on the cost of materials and then added in the labor costs, some job needed a bigger crew and would cost more.
 I recall the calculations he did by hand to come up with the overall job cost.
 This side money always had a purpose whether it was used for vacations, birthdays, or Christmas shopping.
 My dad often worked overtime, weekends, overnights, and Holidays.
 He explained to me the concept of time and a half and double time and depending on the situation the type of overtime he would earn.
-He also returned to military service as some point.
-He service in the Navy out of High School (Korean War Vet) and went into the naval reserves.
+He also returned to military service at some point.
+He served in the Navy out of High School (Korean War Vet) and went into the naval reserves.
 This was another source of income for the family.
 My mom worked in a factory type job, never earned a big income, but worked to help bring in some extra money.

 I asked questions about the checkbook and how it worked when I was 7 or 8.
 They used to use it in the grocery store and I wanted to understand what these things called checks were.
 My mom explained how it worked and they the ledger kept track of the money in their account.
 It wasn’t until the mid-eighties that my parents had their first credit card.
 This was not their first experience with purchasing things on credit.
 I recall a man coming to our house on a monthly basis, he was there to collect a Fingerhut payment.
 My parents had purchased some furniture on payments.
 Fingerhut is a mail order company founded in 1948.
 They are still in business today.
-At some point in my childhood the Fingerhut man stopped coming around, I don’t even recall any crazy credit card stories growing up.
-I know they were used for renting cars or purchasing air travel.
+At some point in my childhood, the Fingerhut man stopped coming around, I don’t even recall any crazy credit card stories growing up.
+I know they were used to renting cars or purchasing air travel.
 Our typically family vacations were camping trips in the Northeast, we visiting upstate New York, Vermont, and Maine.
-We drove to Disney world in Florida a few times.
-So I don’t ever think there was excessive spending because credit cards were not imbedded into the way of life-like they are today.
+We drove to Disney World in Florida a few times.
+So I don’t ever think there was excessive spending because credit cards were not embedded in the way of life-like they are today.

 My parent’s cash flowed most of my college tuition.
 I had a few small scholarships and a small loan.
 My parents retired in the early 90’s when my dad was 55 and mom was 53.
 They sold their home in New York and moved to Sunny Florida.
-(State law requires this) In retirement they collected a pension from my dad’s water company job and earned an income from his active naval reserve service, until he retired and earn another pension.
+(State law requires this) In retirement, they collected a pension from my dad’s water company job and earned an income from his active naval reserve service, until he retired and earn another pension.
 In retirement they began to travel, taking trips and cruises.
 Enjoying retired life for 18 years until my dad became ill and passed away in 2008.
 I helped my mom sort things out of after his passing.
 My dad had done a good job leaving life insurance, and each of his pensions would continue with my mom.
-She was now collecting social security, so she end up with 3 sources of income each month to live on.
+She was now collecting social security, so she ends up with 3 sources of income each month to live on.
 I help sort out her bills.
 I was surprised to see how many credit cards my parents now had open.
 There were 4, each with balances.
 They were paid off and closed.
 It took a couple of years for my mom to get settled, but she ended up returning to the northeast from Florida and is doing well today.

 I share this story because as I look for answers on why I wasn’t better prepared to handle money when I entered my earning years it helps put things in perspective.
-My parents, managed pretty well from what I remember.
-They lived within their means for the most part, trying to earn more money at any opportunity they could.
+My parents managed pretty well from what I remember.
+They lived within their means, for the most part, trying to earn more money at any opportunity they could.
 Any early bump in their financial road was Fingerhut, living beyond their means, they continue on a good track never spending extremely, taking modest vacations and always providing for their family.
-I own them a great deal of gratitude for funding my college career.
+I owe them a great deal of gratitude for funding my college career.
 In retirement they enjoy themselves, they let credit cards something new to them creep into their financial picture and accumulated a small amount of debt.
-All in all they did a good job raising 5 children on modest salaries.
+All in all, they did a good job raising 5 children on modest salaries.

 What I’ve learned